-Suspect in fatal shootings of four in suburban Chicago dead after car crash in Oklahoma
+Suspect in fatal shootings of 4 people in suburban Chicago dead after car crash in Oklahoma

 ROMEOVILLE, Ill.
-(AP) — A suspect in the shooting deaths of a suburban Chicago couple and their two children died of an apparently self-inflicted gunshot wound Wednesday after crashing his car in Oklahoma, police said.
+(AP) — A suspect in the shooting deaths of a suburban Chicago couple and their two children died in a fiery crash Wednesday in Oklahoma, police said.

 The man was suspected in the deaths of Alberto Rolon, Zoraida Bartolomei and their two children, ages 7 and 9, whose names have not been released.
 The victims were believed to have been shot between Saturday night and early Sunday in their Romeoville, Illinois, home.

-Note: This story has corrected to remove that the suspect died of an apparently self-inflicted gunshot wound.
-Police have not said or suggested who fired the gunshot wound he suffered.